-BIO-4900: Seminar in Biology - 3 hours
+BIO-4900: Seminar in Biology (3 hours)

 Readings, discussion and oral and written presentation of current topics in a selected biological area.
-Subject will be announced and may vary each time offered.
-A maximum of 4 hours in BIO-4900 may be applied to a biology program.
+Cross-Listed: CHE-4901 and EAS-4901.
 Prerequisite: Senior college standing and 16 hours of biology.
-Cross-listed with CHE/EAS-4901.

 BIO-4950: Independent Study in Biology - 1-6 hours